-The City and the Authority will enter into the Site Lease to provide for the lease of the Facilities from the City to the Authority.
-The term of the Site Lease will commence on the date of recordation of the Site Lease in the office of the County Recorder of the County of Contra Costa, State of California, or on the date of delivery of the Series 2019A Bonds, whichever is earlier, and will end on the date identified in Exhibit B of the Site Lease unless such term is extended or sooner terminated as provided in the Site Lease.
-If on such date the Base Rental Payments and all other amounts then due under the Facility Lease are not fully paid, or if the rental or other amounts payable under the Facility Lease with respect to the Facilities have been abated at any time and for any reason, then the term of the Site Lease with respect to such Facilities will be extended until ten (10) days after the Base Rental Payments attributable to the Facilities and all other amounts then due under the Facility Lease have been fully paid, except that the term of the Site Lease will in no event be extended beyond ten (10) years after the date identified in the Site Lease.
-If prior to such date the Base Rental Payments necessary to retire the Bonds related to such Base Rental Payments and all other amounts then due under the Facility Lease are fully paid, the term of the Site Lease will end ten (10) days thereafter or upon written notice by the City to the Authority, whichever is earlier.
+The Surplus Property Authority and the Authority have entered into the Site Lease to provide for the lease of the Facilities from the Surplus Property Authority to the Authority.
+The term of the Site Lease commenced on the date of issuance of the Prior Bonds, and will end on the date identified in Exhibit B of the Site Lease unless such term is extended or sooner terminated as provided in the Site Lease.
+If on such date the Base Rental Payments and all other amounts then due under the Trust Agreement are not fully paid, then the term of the Site Lease will be extended until ten (10) days after the Prior Bonds and all other amounts then due under the Trust Agreement and the Facilities Lease, dated July 1, 2009, by and between the Authority and the City have been fully paid, except that the term of the Site Lease will in no event be extended beyond ten (10) years after the date identified in the Site Lease.
+If prior to such date the Prior Bonds and all other amounts then due under the Trust Agreement are fully paid, the term of the Site Lease will end ten (10) days thereafter.